Mission and Work Plan

 Data and Application Resources

-- LiDAR info and download page for Minnesota LiDAR data and derived products, including links to education and training resources
+- MN 1st Generation Lidar info and download page for Minnesota lidar data and derived products, including links to education and training resources

 - US Interagency Elevation Inventory: A comprehensive, nationwide listing of known high-accuracy topographic and bathymetric data for the United States and its territories